ukdavewood/BambuLab/README.md

 My ultimate short term target is to be able to create a plate of these models that is completely waste purge free - with all of the colour swap purging going into random multi coloured tree decoration globes and dummy xmas present boxes.
 ![colourful xmas pud model](./images/XmasPud.PNG)

+Am also tracking progress here   https://forum.bambulab.com/t/making-better-use-of-purge-to-object-in-bambu-slicer/29422

+How to work out which shapes to use.
+Go through every priority 1 print in turn that fits within remaining space on bed working out highest purge usage Take highest one,   Then retry every next one and find next best Keep going until finished or cut off benefit level reached

+Then if purge still present move to next priority

+NB/ It may be possible to hold all objects of the same priority within multiple plates within the same 3mf file